LifeBogger presents the Full Story of a Football Genius with the name “The Japanese Messi”

 Away from the football scene, Takefusa is calculative, gentle, affectionate, inspiring, never boring and have the ability to adapt and learn quickly to changes in environment and culture.

 Takefusa Kobo is always fascinated with the world itself.
-He is extremely curious, with a constant feeling that there is not enough time needed for him to justify to Madrid fans how good he is.
+He is extremely curious, with a constant feeling that there is not enough time.
+Enough time needed for him to justify to Madrid fans how good he is.

 Takefusa Kubo Family Life: